mappls-api/mapmyindia-maps-vectorSDK-iOS/docs/v2.0.0/DrivingRangePluign.md

 ### [MapmyIndiaDrivingRangePluginDelegate](#MapmyIndiaDrivingRangePluginDelegate)

-It is a protocol class which provides different callbacks of events of `MapmyIndiaDrivingRangePlugin`.
+It is a protocol class which provides different callbacks of events of `MapmyIndiaDrivingRange`.

 Below are different callback functions avaialble: